hpn777/node-orm3/Readme.md

 - **Promise-only API:** Every public method resolves a `Promise`, making async code deterministic, testable, and easy to compose—no callback shims or `Async`-suffixed helpers required.
 - **Typed from the core:** Rich `.d.ts` files expose generics for models, instances, query chains, and helper utilities so your editor can follow along.
-- **Cross-database drivers:** Connect to MySQL/MariaDB, PostgreSQL, Amazon Redshift, or SQLite with a consistent API and per-driver tuning hooks.
+- **Cross-database drivers:** Connect to MySQL/MariaDB, PostgreSQL, Amazon Redshift, SQLite, or QuestDB with a consistent API and per-driver tuning hooks.
 - **Powerful query builder:** Chain filters, ordering, eager-loading, aggregates, and raw SQL snippets without sacrificing readability.
 - **Associations that stay out of your way:** Mix `hasOne`, `hasMany`, and `extendsTo` relationships, including polymorphic extensions and cascading rules.
 - **Lifecycle hooks & validation:** Ship with `enforce` validators, before/after hooks, and lazy-loading helpers for modeling real-world workflows.